BobGerman/Ignite24-Labs/LAB-446/instructions.md

 Here, you create a custom engine agent that uses a language model hosted in Azure to answer questions using natural language:

 - **Create**: Create a custom agent agent project and use Teams Toolkit in Visual Studio.
+- **Provision**: Upload your custom engine agent to Microsoft Teams and validate the results.
 - **Prompt template**: Determine the agent behaviour.
 - **Suggested prompts**: Define prompts for starting new conversations.
 - **Message handlers**: Run logic when recieving a specific keyword or phrase.